 \section{Abstract}

 Retrieval-Augmented Generation (RAG) has become a standard approach for improving the reliability of large language models (LLMs).
 Prior work demonstrates the vulnerability of RAG systems by misleading them into generating attacker-chosen outputs through poisoning the knowledge base.
-However, this paper uncovers that such attacks could be mitigated by the strong \textit{self-correction ability (SCA)} of modern LLMs, which can reject false context once properly configured.
-This SCA poses a significant challenge for attackers aiming to manipulate RAG systems.
+However, we observe that the effectiveness of these attacks is substantially undermined in the real-world deployment, where LLMs exhibit a strong \textit{self-correction ability (SCA)}.
+This ability is typically triggered by the mainstream configuration of LLMs, indicating a substantial gap between idealized research settings and practical scenarios.